 There were a handful of families with children around my boys’ ages and younger on Getaway.

 One pre-departure worry for me was around safety.
 Would a cruise ship be safe for kids?
 I’m pleased to report that I had no safety concerns at all.
 So long as you’re keeping a watchful eye on your kids, particularly around pools and on deck, it was good.

 We heard there were 30 kids in total.
 Families were in the minority, most of the passengers were older people with a smattering of singles.

-We were told that in future, on Miami based cruises in holiday time, Getaway will have more like 2,000 under 18s on board.
+We were told that in future, on Miami based cruises in holiday time, Getaway has more like 2,000 under 18s on board.
 That would be a totally different experience for everyone.

 The boys made friends and had loads of fun, with us, and without.
 They met some lovely people from all sorts of backgrounds.

 Most passengers seemed to enjoy having children around, but a very few were intolerant or grumpy with kids.
 That’s their problem.
 We’ve seen far more of this bad attitude on other cruise lines and would avoid those cruise companies in future.